mixxxdj/website/content/pages/download.md

     download_manifest: https://downloads.mixxx.org/snapshots/main/manifest.json
     downloads:
       - slug: windows
-        os: Windows 7 or later
+        os: Windows 10 (1809 or later)
         packages:
           - slug: win64
             name: 64-Bit
       - slug: macos
-        os: macOS 10.12 or later
+        os: macOS 11 or later
         text: |
-          Download Mixxx 2.5-alpha for Intel macOS 10.12 or later or for ARM macOS 11.0 or later (Apple silicon M1/M2).
+          Download Mixxx 2.5-alpha for macOS 11 or later for Intel or ARM (Apple Silicon M1/M2/M3).
 You can check which version you need by clicking the Apple logo in the menu bar, then "About this Mac".
 If the window displays an "Apple M..." chip, download the ARM build, otherwise you need the Intel build.
         packages:
         - slug: macosintel
           name: Intel
         - slug: macosarm
           name: ARM
       - slug: ubuntu
-        os: Ubuntu 20.04 "Focal Fossa" or later
+        os: Ubuntu 22.04 "Jammy Jellyfish" or later
         text: |
           We provide a [PPA on Launchpad](https://launchpad.net/~mixxx/+archive/ubuntu/nightlies) to make installing the latest development snapshot of Mixxx as easy as possible.
           Open a terminal, and enter: